-In many businesses, one of the key assets is the property from where the business is operated.
+In most businesses, one of the key assets is the property from where the business is operated.
 There are a number of different structures which franchisors use from the franchisees owning the freehold of the property (although this is relatively uncommon) to, more likely, the franchisee having a leasehold interest in the property.

 On a franchise re-sale, where the transaction involves the sale and purchase of the assets, the likelihood is that it will involve either the buyer entering into a new lease or arranging for an existing lease to be transferred.
 A transfer will not only involve the formal transfer between the buyer and seller of the franchise but also obtaining the landlord's consent.
-In other situations, the landlord may well require additional security from the buyer such as a rent deposit or personal quarantees.

-Where the transaction involves the sale and purchase of the shares of a company, the buyer would need to check whether the lease contains what is known as a "change of control" clause.
+Where a transaction involves the sale and purchase of the shares of a company, the buyer would need to check whether the lease contains what is known as a "change of control" clause.
 If it does, the company's continued occupation of the property under the lease will likely require the landlord's consent.